johangithub/AFI36-2005/chapter3/chapter3.md

 + 3.1.6.3.
 Verification letter (from the program director) with beginning and ending dates, if still in training (health care practitioners).

 + 3.1.6.4.
-Statement in [.]
-7, paragraph A7.1.1 (applicants for commission in the medical services for assignment to USAFR Ready Reserve unit or IMA positions).
+Statement in [Attachment 7](../attachments/attachment7.md), paragraph A7.1.1 (applicants for commission in the medical services for assignment to USAFR Ready Reserve unit or IMA positions).

 + 3.1.6.5.
 Statement in [Attachment 7](../attachments/attachment7.md), paragraph A7.2 (health care practitioners except clinical psychologists).